Ziyang-Yu/Ziyang-Yu.github.io/index.md

 ## About Me

 Welcome!
-I'm Ziyang Yu, a senior machine learning engineer at Alibaba Group.
-Before this, I obtained my M.Eng degree in Electrical and Computer Engineering from University of Waterloo.
+I'm Ziyang Yu, a PhD student at Emory University.
+Before this, I was a senior machine learning engineer at Alibaba Group.
+I obtained my M.Eng degree in Electrical and Computer Engineering from University of Waterloo.

 My research encompasses Large Language Models, and Graph Neural Networks.
 I hold a strong academic background and have contributed to multiple research projects, constantly pushing the boundaries of what's possible in the machine learning field.